NathanHGayle/nathanhgayle.github.io/_pages/about.md

   - /about.html
 ---

-The purpose of this site is to share the analytics projects that I am most passionate about.
-Drawing insights and meaning from new data is highly rewarding.
+Welcome to my personal data analytics hub!
+This site serves as a showcase for the analytics projects that fuel my passion for unraveling insights from diverse datasets.
+Exploring new data and extracting meaningful patterns is not just a professional pursuit for me; it's a rewarding journey.
+Join me as I navigate through data and tell unique stories, discovering hidden gems in the vast landscape of information available online.

 Projects
 ------
-### How do UK Gambling Premises link to Deprivation and National Socio-Economic Class?
+### What Is The Link Between Gambling Premises, Deprivation and National Socio-Economic Class?

-Exploring the correlation between gambling premises and deprivation and gambling premises and national socio-economic class.
-This project aims to instigate conversations in local communities and assist in discussions with local councils around accepting new applications for gambling premises or addressing the presence of exisitng premises.
+This project explores the correlations between gambling premises, deprivation and national socio-economic class.
+It aims to instigate conversations in local communities and assist in discussions with local councils around accepting new applications for gambling premises or addressing the presence of exisitng premises.

 ![Gambling Premises link to Deprivation and National Socio-Economic Class](../images/Gambling_Premises_UK_Dashboard_Nathan_Hastings_Gayle.png)